lcherone/cloud-developer/README.md

  - Set the site name and toggle the auto-generate page feature.
  - Directly manage the `composer.json` file with automatic composer updates which are run by a task.
- - Database backups and restore.
+ - Database backups and restore (On request and by cron job).

 ::Screens::